GravisZro/ssdb/README.md

-# ssdb
-Center for Homeland Defense and Security - School Shooting Database
+# Center for Homeland Defense and Security - School Shooting Database